Canadian Indian residential school system: Parental resistance and compulsory attendance

 Some parents and families of Indigenous children resisted the residential school system throughout its existence.
 Children were kept from schools and, in some cases, hidden from government officials tasked with rounding up children on reserves.
 Parents regularly advocated for increased funding for schools, including the increase of centrally located day schools to improve access to their children, and made repeated requests for improvements to the quality of education, food, and clothing being provided at the schools.
 Demands for answers in regards to claims of abuse were often dismissed as a ploy by parents seeking to keep their children at home, with government and school officials positioned as those who knew best.

-In 1894, amendments to the Indian Act made school attendance compulsory for Indigenous children between 7 and 16 years of age.
+In 1894, amendments to the Indian Act made attendance at a day school, if there was a day school on the reserve on which the child resided, compulsory for status Indian children between 7 and 16 years of age.
 The changes included a series of exemptions regarding school location, the health of the children and their prior completion of school examinations.
 It was changed to children between 6 and 15 years of age in 1908.
-The introduction of mandatory attendance was the result of pressure from missionary representatives.
+The introduction of mandatory attendance at a day school on the reserve was the result of pressure from missionary representatives.
 Reliant on student enrolment quotas to secure funding, they were struggling to attract new students due to increasingly poor school conditions.

-The introduction of the Family Allowance Act in 1945 stipulated that school-aged children had to be enroled in school for families to qualify for the "baby bonus", further coercing Indigenous parents into having their children attend.
+The introduction of the Family Allowance Act in 1945 stipulated that school-aged children had to be enrolled in school for families to qualify for the "baby bonus", further coercing Indigenous parents into having their children attend.